Jobcentre Plus: History

+Foundation of the Jobcentre

+In 1973, the Labour Exchange's were rebranded by the Department of Employment, to become the first 'Jobcentres'.
+The Jobcentres were run by the Manpower Services Commission and featured orange signage and back decor.
+Dudley Smith explained in Parliament that the Jobcentres were often located in areas that would be convenient to women, such as high streets and shopping centres, to help attract women into the workforce.
+These Jobcentres did not process benefits, instead claimants had to 'sign on' at separate Unemployment Benefit Offices.

+From the 1970s onwards, benefits were paid in the form of a girocheque, until the early-2000s, when payments would be made directly to the claimant's bank account.

+In 1987, control of Jobcentres was moved from the Manpower Services Commission to the Secretary of State for Employment.
+This combined the Unemployment Benefit Offices with the Jobcentre and enabled benefits to be connected to individuals working status.

 The first 56 Jobcentre Plus Pathfinder offices were brought into existence during October 2001.

-As part of the Efficiency Savings Programme of 2004, changes were made to the structure and management of Jobcentre Plus as part of the governmental review headed by Sir Peter Gershon and Sir Michael Lyons to increase departmental efficiency amounting to £960,000,000; a target considered achievable in the period 2007-08.
+As part of the Efficiency Savings Programme of 2004, changes were made to the structure and management of Jobcentre Plus as part of the governmental review headed by Sir Peter Gershon and Sir Michael Lyons to increase departmental efficiency amounting to £960 million; a target considered achievable in the period 2007–08.
 This initial plan was implemented within the Jobcentre structure as the Delivering our Vision Programme.
 Between 2005 and 2008, directors of the board were to be reduced in number from eight to six, the number of districts from seventy to fifty, the number of management and support staff employed were reduced by 5% and, amongst other things, the number of locations specifically employed to process claims would be reduced from 650 to 77.

 In the 1990s, the Jobcentre enforced a dress code which required male members of staff to wear ties.
 The code was later held to be in breach of the Sex Discrimination Act 1975.